 22 Dog Breeds With The Strongest Bite Force

 The dogs on this list have jobs that require a higher bite force PSI.
-Due to this they are considered to be more aggressive.
-All dogs, however, have the capability of being aggressive if put into highly negative situations that induce anxiety and vulnerability.
+Due to this, they are considered to be more aggressive.
+However, all dogs can be aggressive if put into stressful situations that induce anxiety and vulnerability.

 1. Kangal – 743 PSI

+Kangal’s bite force has been measured at an average of 743 PSI.
 The Kangal is a popular dog breed in Turkey, used for defending their owners and homes.
-They have the strongest bite force out of any dog breed in the world.
-The Kangal grows to be 75-84 cm and 110-145 lbs on average.
-While this dog has a very high bite force PSI it is a gentle giant when it comes to younger children and its human family members.
+They have the strongest bite force out of any dog breed worldwide.
+The Kangal grows 75-84 cm and 110-145 lbs on average.
+While this dog has a very high bite force PSI, it is a gentle giant for younger children and its human family members.

-This breed requires proper socialization when a puppy in order to make sure it is okay with meeting strangers at an older age.
+This breed requires proper socialization and training even when they’re still a puppy to ensure it is okay to meet strangers at an older age.
 Not only is the Kangal a pup with bark and bite but it is also one of the largest dog breeds!
 For this reason, heavy-duty dog toys are a must for this pup.

 2. American Bandogge – 730 PSI

-The American Bandogge has a bite force of 730 PSI.
+American Bandogge’s bite force has been measured at an average of 730 PSI.
 To put that in perspective, the Lion only has a bite force PSI of 650.
-Which puts the American Bandogge over 50 PSI higher than the King of the Jungle!
-This difference earns it a spot on the list of dogs breeds with the strongest bite force.
-This breed is a crossbreed between a Bulldog and a Mastiff!
-The American Bandogge is a breed that needs proper training or it may become out of hand.
-They also need to be physical and mental stimulation.
+This puts the American Bandogge over 50 PSI higher than the King of the Jungle!
+This difference earns it a spot on the list of dog breeds with the strongest bite force.
+This breed is a crossbreed between a Bulldog and a Mastiff The American Bandogge is a breed that needs proper training or may become out of hand.
+They also need physical and mental stimulation.

 The American Bandogge is not a standardized breed with the American Kennel Club or any other major canine group.
 After training this breed, they are a great companion and family friend.